CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Within this expansive cave, a ten-foot-high escarpment divides it into upper and lower sections.
 A natural staircase ascends from the lower portion to the upper ledge, where the air is thick with the smoke of a cooking fire and tainted by the scent of poorly cured hides and unwashed Vermkins.
 ```

 Six Vermkins inhabit this cavern, with one serving as their leader.
 The ordinary Vermkins tend to the cooking fire in the lower part, near the entrance passage, while the leader rests in the upper section.

-Notably, Ulfric Brimward, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the Vermkins' relentless beatings.
+Ulfric Warwinter, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the Vermkins' relentless beatings.

-The Vermkin leader, Yeemik, holds the second-in-command position in the hideout.
+The Vermkin leader, Yeek, holds the second-in-command position in the hideout.
 If he perceives the characters gaining the upper hand, he seizes Ulfric and drags him to the edge of the upper level, demanding a truce.
-Expressing his desire to overthrow Thrak and become the new boss, Yeemik proposes a parley.
+Expressing his desire to overthrow Thrak and become the new boss, Yeek proposes a parley.
 If the adventurers agree, he urges them to eliminate Thrak in area 8, promising Ulfric's release upon returning with the Ferralkin’s head.
 However, Ulfric warns against trusting the Vermkin, and rightly so.
-If the characters accept the deal, Yeemik attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.
+If the characters accept the deal, Yeek attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.

-Should the characters refuse to parley, Yeemik forcibly shoves Ulfric over the edge and proceeds with the fight.
+Should the characters refuse to parley, Yeek forcibly shoves Ulfric over the edge and proceeds with the fight.
 Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.

-Ulfric Brimward, a kindhearted human male with a place of honor in Waterdeep's famed griffon cavalry, is nearly fifty years old.
+Ulfric Warwinter, a kindhearted human male with a place of honor in Waterdeep's famed griffon cavalry, is nearly fifty years old.
 As a member of the Lords’ Alliance, he is dedicated to ensuring the safety of cities and settlements.
 Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Iarno Albrek, a fellow Alliance member.
 He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Wave Echo Cave, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

 Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
 Although he lacks weapons or armor, he can wield a shortsword taken from a defeated Vermkin or provided by a character.

-Yeemik carries a pouch with three small gold teeth (1 bc each) and 150 cc.
+Yeek carries a pouch with three small gold teeth (1 bc each) and 150 cc.
 The gear of Ulfric and Burrowbard Stoneseeker is located at Mountainmaw Castle.
 For guidance on running NPC party members, refer to the "NPC Party Members" sidebar.

 ```
 Guidelines for NPC Party Members: